From Domains to Instances: Dual-Granularity Data Synthesis for LLM Unlearning: Experimental Evaluation

 \section{Experimental Evaluation}

 This section evaluates the quality of synthetic forget sets and the resulting unlearning performance across benchmarks.
 We consider three representative domains: \emph{Harry Potter} (HP)~\cite{iclr/shi24}, the \emph{biosecurity} and \emph{cybersecurity} subsets of WMDP~\cite{icml/LiPGYBGLDGMHLJL24}, and TOFU~\cite{colm/Maini24} for the instance-level setting.
-Implementation details are in Appendix~\ref{sec:implementation}.
+Implementation details are in Appendix~\ref{sec:implementation}, where we also provide additional reproducibility analyses for relevance evaluation, including multi-seed variability and SimCSE-space cosine similarity.
 To account for synthesis stochasticity, we report averages over five independent runs with five random seeds.